Arbitration

 - lack of legal capacity

-- noncompliance with the principle of adversarial proceedings
+- non-compliance with the principle of adversarial proceedings

 - award outside the jurisdiction of the tribunal